 The biggest takeaway for Task Management is to understand the intrinsic motivation behind getting started on assignments.
 Once the assignment is initiated, setting mini goals (chunking) to execute and complete!

-Next up in the series will be discussing the skill of Working Memory
+Next up in the series we’ll be discussing the skill of Working Memory

 As a reminder, during this series we will go into detail about each of the Executive Functions along with a specific user friendly definition and support strategies.
 The chart below will guide the series!